-M. Louise Miller Scholarship
+M. Louise Miller - Paul E. Knox Scholarship

 From the Chair

-We wish Colin a successful career in the organ and are looking forward when his schedule permits to have him perform for the Greater Bridgeport Chapter members in a future program.
+We wish David much success with his continued studies and organ performances and are looking forward when his schedule permits to have him perform for the Greater Bridgeport Chapter members in a future program.

-Chair, M. Louise Miller Scholarship
+2015 Chair, M. Louise Miller Scholarship